alihaskar/ob/README.md

 # Performance

-Timing figures of the RTL was carried out by running an initial synthesis of the design on the RTL.
+Timing figures of the RTL was carried out by running an initial synthesis of the RTL.
 The achievable clock frequency directly influences the rate at which commands may be executed by the engine.
 The achievable clock frequency of the design is inversely proportional to the table depth.
-As commands have variable latency, a min/max range is presented demarcating the range of performance (measured in Transactions per second) that can be attained for a given table depth.
-Synthesis was carried out targeting a relatively modest xc7k70, using Xilinx Vivado 2020.1.
+As commands have variable latency, a min/max range is presented demarcating the range of performance that can be attained for a given table depth (measured in Transactions per second).
+Synthesis was carried out targeting a relatively modest xc7k70 FPGA, using Xilinx Vivado 2020.1.

 ![synth_analysis](./doc/synth_analysis.svg)